tom-tyler/Data-Driven-Aerodynamic-Turbine-Design/README.md

 # Data-Driven-Aerodynamic-Turbine-Design
-A data-driven design tool for turbines
+A data-driven design tool for turbines.